Pharmacy Technician/Assistant Career & Education Information

 What Is the Job Outlook?

-The job outlook for pharmacy techs is bright.
-Employment is expected to grow by 20 percent between 2012 and 2022 (faster than average). **
+The job outlook for pharmacy techs is good.
+Employment is expected to grow by nine percent between 2014 and 2024 (faster than average). **

 Can a Pharmacy Technician Become a Pharmacist?